This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 As an example from the Old Testament, “the righteous man perishes … they rest in their beds” (Isa 57:1-2).

-Both the concepts of “rest” and “sleep,” therefore, describe death as a state of inactivity.
+Both “rest” and “sleep” describe death as a state of inactivity.
 Earlier in Daniel 12, we read that, at the end of time:

 “Many of those who sleep in the dust of the ground will awake” (Dan 12:2).

-In other words, Daniel 12 uses both the concepts of sleep and rest to describe death as a state of inactivity.
-Another indication of this in Daniel 12 is that the angel said that Daniel will NOT receive his “allotted inheritance” at death but only “at the end of the age” (Dan 12:13), which is when Christ will return (Matt 13:40).
+In other words, Daniel 12 uses both the concepts of sleep and rest (Dan 12:13) to describe death as a state of inactivity.
+Consistent with this principle, the angel said that Daniel will NOT receive his “allotted inheritance” at death but only “at the end of the age” (Dan 12:13), namely, when Christ returns (Matt 13:40).

 Therefore, the word “rest” strongly implies that the souls under the altar are not awake.

-The “souls” cry to God for revenge but “they were told that they should rest for a little while longer” (Rev 6:11).
-At the same time, they are given white robes (i.e., confirmation of salvation) (Rev 6:11).
+When the “souls” “were told that they should rest for a little while longer,” they were also given white robes (i.e., confirmation of salvation) (Rev 6:11).
 In other words, they received their white robes NOT while alive nor at death but only “a little while” before Christ returns.
-Taken literally, since they have not yet received their white robes at death, the righteous cannot go to heaven at death and the wicked dead cannot go directly to hell.
+Since they have not received their white robes at death, the righteous cannot go to heaven at death and the wicked dead cannot go directly to hell.

-With regard to the state of the dead, we must realize that we live in a finite universe but that God exists beyond time.
+Concerning the state of the dead, we must realize that we live in a finite universe but that God exists beyond time.
 At death, the spirit goes to God.
 But, with God, time does not exist.
-Therefore I propose as follows:
+Therefore I propose the following:

 To me, this reconciles the two views of the state of the dead.
 Then Paul’s statements, that “to me, to live is Christ and to die is gain” and that he desires “to depart and be with Christ” (Phil 1:21, 23) are fully compatible with the concept that death is a state of inactivity.